This post was originally published on Nov 11, 2019 and updated on June 27, 2020.

 However, Freddie continues to struggle.
 Today, he was triggered by an argument with another student, and in his anger, he threw his chair, overturned his desk, and ran from the room.

-They make a plan.
+- Plan – They make a plan.
 Freddie will not be allowed to return to the classroom that day (consequence) and maybe not the next day, depending on when it happened.
-After he resets and regulates, Freddie may well be able to handle himself in the classroom that day, but we are not going to send him back.
+After he resets and regulates, Freddie may well be able to handle himself in the classroom for the rest that day, but we are not going to send him back.

 We are not doing that because we think the consequence is teaching Freddie anything—the restorative conversation and co-regulation is what is teaching him.
-We are not sending Freddie back to class that day because the other children in the room and the teacher need a minute.
+We are not sending Freddie back to class because the other children in the room and the teacher need time and space.
 They deserve to feel safe, too.
 The other children and the teacher were not present when Freddie was co-regulating, and they did not get to hear the restorative conversation and how Freddie took ownership of his actions and truly was sorry.

-The above example with Freddie demonstrates traditional and trauma-informed discipline working together.
+The above example with Freddie is an example of both traditional and trauma-informed discipline working together.
 Ultimately, Freddie was suspended from class for a day (which is a traditional response), but it was done in the context of teaching regulation.
-It was not done in anger, and the focus was on healing relationships and teaching a lacking skill.
+It was not done out of anger, and the focus was on healing relationships and teaching a lacking skill.

 The important thing to note in the example, is that we did not lead with the consequence—we led with the relationship, and then we followed up with the consequence.
 And more often than not, the student will expect and willingly serve the consequence.

-Additionally, the other children in the classroom understand that what Freddie did was not right, but they also allow him the space for healing.
+Additionally, the other children in the classroom will understand that what Freddie did was not right, but they also allow him the space for healing.
 They learn that life is not easy for everyone.
 They learn compassion.
-They watch someone learn to manage his behaviors—a slow process for a traumatized child, but one that is at least possible within the context of trauma-responsive practices.
+When they watch someone learn to manage their behaviors—a slow process for a traumatized child—within the context of trauma-responsive practices.

 And what can we take away from this?
-That we should stop throwing things at each other from across the room, stuck in our corners and digging in to our own thinking.
+We need to stop throwing things at each other from across the room; stuck in our corners and digging into our own thinking.
 Let’s find the common ground and work together.

-Kids today certainly aren’t getting any easier to reach—but it’s still our calling to reach them.
-And we wish you well as you dig into this important, life-changing work!
+Kids today certainly aren’t getting any easier to reach, but it’s still our calling to reach them.
+We wish you well as you dig into this important, life-changing work!

 WANT TO LEARN MORE?
-Strobel Ed’s Trauma-Informed Classrooms workshop is showing teachers how to reach and teach even their most challenging students.
-You’ll learn how to unlock the potential that exists within every student and develop an instructional approach that recognizes and works past the stresses, traumas, and self-imposed mentalities and behaviors that can limit learning and achievement.
-Join us!
+Strobel Ed’s Trauma-Informed Schools workshop is showing teachers how to reach and teach even their most challenging students.
+You’ll learn how to unlock the potential that exists within every student and develop and instructional approach that recognizes and works past the stresses, traumas, and self-imposed mentalities and behaviors that can limit learning and achievement.